David Allen Raley: Crimes

 Raley's shift at the mansion ended at 4 PM, but he was not relieved of his duty until his supervisor arrived at 5:15 PM.
 He drove to and parked in the garage of his house in south San Jose, where he let the two girls out of the trunk; McKenna asked to be taken to a hospital and swore not to tell anyone who had injured them, but Raley responded with a silent "death stare" of hatred.
 After hearing voices, he pushed them back into the trunk and threatened to kill them if they did not remain quiet.
-At about 7 PM, he emerged from the garage into the house, which he shared with his sister and father, and refused dinner, then watched TV and played Monopoly with his sister until approximately 11 PM.
-His father returned to the house after midnight; Raley told him he had cleaned the garage.
+At about 7 PM, he emerged from the garage into the house, which he shared with his sister and parents, and refused dinner, then watched TV and played Monopoly with his sister until approximately 11 PM.
+His parents returned to the house after midnight; Raley told them he had cleaned the garage.

 Later, Raley moved the car with the girls still inside the trunk from the garage to a parking spot across the street.
 After midnight, he drove to a ravine off Silver Creek Road; approximately 10 mi southeast of downtown San Jose and beat them again before dumping them into the ravine, which was used as a makeshift garbage dump.
 The overnight weather included drizzle and temperatures close to freezing.
 At daybreak, McKenna, bloodied and battered, pulled herself out of the ravine and flagged down a passing pickup truck at approximately 8:30 AM.
 Three cars passed without stopping before the truck stopped.
 A jogger who encountered the two girls would later testify at a preliminary hearing that both were conscious and able to talk.
 Both Grinsell and McKenna identified Raley as their assailant.
-At the time they were found, both girls were still alive, but Grinsell died at 11:35 AM from blood loss, shock, and hypothermia at Santa Theresa Hospital, where they had been taken for treatment.
+At the time they were found, both girls were still alive, but Grinsell died at 11:35 AM from blood loss, shock, and hypothermia at Santa Teresa Hospital, where they had been taken for treatment.
 She had been stabbed 41 times, had suffered a skull fracture, and had no measurable blood pressure.